-The OpusFSI_SimObjects_Template.txt file can be used to define a list of SimObject paths not currently identified by OpusFSI, normally addon aircraft that have been installed elsewhere and not defined anywhere that OpusFSI checks.
+The OpusFSI\SimObjects\Template.txt file can be used to define a list of SimObject paths not currently identified by OpusFSI, normally addon aircraft that have been installed elsewhere and not defined anywhere that OpusFSI checks.

-Copy and rename the supplied OpusFSI_SimObjects_Template.txt file.
-Rename the file as indicated below.
-OpusFSI will check and process the following sim typed files for the additional path specifications,
+Copy and rename the supplied OpusFSI\SimObjects\Template.txt file to OpusFSI\SimObjects\P3D.txt.
+OpusFSI will check and process the file for the additional path specifications,